wit4401/wit4401/README.md

 * MATH 311: Differential Equations
   *	 Solutions of first and second order equations and their applications: separable, exact, homogeneous, linear.
 Numerical and series solutions of ordinary and partial differential equations.

+<h2 align="center">Future Courses (Fall 2022)</h2>

+* COSC 420: Hi-Performance Computing
+  * Principles and practice of parallel and distributed computing.
+Topics include modern computing architectures, concurrency principles and algorithm design, and applications and programming.
+* COSC 425: Software Engineering
+  * Study of conventional and object oriented software engineering principles and methods: the human computer interface, requirements analysis, prototyping, software design, system models, use of tools, project management, implementation, testing strategies, software metrics, maintenance, quality assurance, ethics and professional responsibility.
+Use of standards, verification and validation, configuration management, quality assurance and human factors.
+Student teams will analyze a real world problem and design, implement, document and test a software system based upon the specified requirements.
+* MATH 465: Mathematical Models and Applications
+  * Mathematical basis for model building; examples of simple models for uncomplicated systems in biology, psychology, business and other fields; finite Markov process; models for growth process; linear programming.
+* MATH 471: Numerical Methods
+  * Interpolation, functional approximation, numerical differentiation and integration, nonlinear equations, numerical solutions of differential equations, analysis of error.

 <h2 align="center">Current and Future Projects</h2>

 * TBD Software Engineering Project (COSC425/426 | Fall 2022-Spring 2023)